celo-org/docs/docs/developer-resources/walkthroughs/hello-contract-remote-node.md

 :::tip

 As Celo is fully EVM compatible, we inherit the rich developer ecosystem and tooling of the Ethereum community.
-You will be deploying a typical hello world smart contract onto the Alfajores testnet with typical Ethereum tools like Truffle and Ganache.
+You will be deploying a typical hello world smart contract onto the Alfajores testnet with the common Ethereum tool, Truffle.

 :::